pantheon-systems/solr-power/README.md

 If you're using the Solr Power plugin on Pantheon, setting up Apache Solr is as easy as enabling the Apache Solr add-on in your Pantheon dashboard.
 Once you've done so:

+1. Configure which post types, taxonomies and custom fields to index by going to the **Indexing** tab of the Solr Power settings page.
-1. Index your existing content by going to the plugin options screen and selecting the applicable **Actions**:
+2. Index your existing content by going to the plugin options screen and selecting the applicable **Actions**:
    - - **Index Searchable Post Types**
-2. Search on!
+3. Search on!
-3. See the examples/templates directories for more rich implementation guidelines.
+4. See the examples/templates directories for more rich implementation guidelines.

 If you're using the Solr Power plugin elsewhere, you'll need to install and configure Apache Solr.
 On a Linux environment, this involves three steps: